db-tu-dresden/SIGMOD25-PostgreEval/ari/README.md

 Afterwards, we perform an evaluation specific to the current core result.
 This includes re-generating the plots for each query (if the paper contained plots on a per-query basis).
 If the paper contained an aggregated plot for a core result, we also generate this plot.
-Lastly, we determine _replacement plots_ that we show in the final PDF.
+Lastly, we determine _replacement plots_ that are shown in the final PDF.
 This last step is necessary, because the original per-query plots were manually picked to illustrate specific phenomena.
 For example, Figure 3(b) in the paper showed an example of a query with an unstable plan selection behavior.
 However, the individual queries that are affected differ between systems (as discussed in the paper).